Kiyozawa Manshi: Biography

-Many Higashi Hongan-ji scholars trace their line of thought to Kiyozawa Manshi, including such men as Akegarasu Haya (1877-1954), Kaneko Daiei (1881-1976), Soga Ryōjin (1875-1971) and Maida Shuichi (1906-1967).
+Kiyozawa gathered a group of followers called themselves Kōkōdō.
+They published their ideas a journal named Seishinkai (Spiritual World).
+According to Blum, this movement was "the most important new conception of Shin thought since Rennyo reformed Honganji in the fifteenth century."
+Many Higashi Hongan-ji scholars trace their line of thought to Kiyozawa Manshi, including such men as Akegarasu Haya (1877–1954), Kaneko Daiei (1881–1976), Soga Ryōjin (1875–1971) and Maida Shuichi (1906–1967).
 Some of his essays were translated into English, such as the book December Fan, and have found a Western readership.
-Kiyozawa was instrumental to the establishment of Shinshū University in Tokyo in 1901.
-The university is now known as Ōtani University, and is located in Kyoto near Higashi Hongan-ji.
-Kiyozawa served as the first dean of the university.
+Kiyozawa's ideas sparked much interest, but his modernist movement faced serious criticisms and backlash from traditional scholars and the leadership of the Honganji, culminating in the expulsion of several key Kōkōdō members from Otani university for their heterodox ideas.